Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey

 \section{Abstract}

-We present a survey of methods for assessing and enhancing the quality of online discussions, focusing on the potential of Large Language Models (LLMs).
+We present a survey of methods for assessing and enhancing the quality of online discussions, focusing on the potential of \acfp{LLM}.
 While online discourses aim, at least in theory, to foster mutual understanding, they often devolve into harmful exchanges, such as hate speech, threatening social cohesion and democratic values.
-Recent advancements in LLMs enable facilitation agents that not only moderate content, but also actively improve the quality of interactions.
-Our survey synthesizes ideas from Natural Language Processing (NLP) and Social Sciences to provide (a) a new taxonomy on discussion quality evaluation, (b) an overview of intervention and facilitation strategies, along with a new taxonomy on conversation facilitation datasets, (c) an LLM-oriented roadmap of good practices and future research directions, from technological and societal perspectives.
+Recent advancements in \acp{LLM} enable artificial facilitation agents to not only moderate content, but also actively improve the quality of interactions.
+Our survey synthesizes ideas from \acf{NLP} and Social Sciences to provide (a) a new taxonomy on discussion quality evaluation, (b) an overview of intervention and facilitation strategies, (c) along with a new taxonomy of conversation facilitation datasets, (d) an \ac{LLM}-oriented roadmap of good practices and future research directions, from technological and societal perspectives.